rexresearch

 acceptance for medical applications.

-Without wishing to be limited to any specific theory or mechanism,
+Without wishing to be limited to any specific theory or

-curing or vulcanization step.
-This results in a surface layer
+composition during a curing or vulcanization step.
+This results

-which presents a multiplicity of elastomeric polymer chains which
+in a surface layer which presents a multiplicity of elastomeric

-at one end are integral with the body of the otherwise fully cured
+polymer chains which at one end are integral with the body of

-polymer but at the other end are free.
-We have found several
+the otherwise fully cured polymer but at the other end are free.

-suitable cross-linking inhibition agents including cyanoacrylate
+We have found several suitable cross-linking inhibition agents

-polymers and metal salts of carboxylic acids such as stannous
+including cyanoacrylate polymers and metal salts of carboxylic

-octoate.
-Those skilled in the art may determine other suitable
+acids such as stannous octoate.
+Those skilled in the art may

-cross-linking inhibition agents by simple testing.
+determine other suitable cross-linking inhibition agents by

 The polymer compositions of the present invention are preferably